 Thursday, May 17th – Last Day of School!

 Talent Show @ 12:30

 In case of a severe weather warning, you and your family can take shelter at C4.
 Enter the building front entrance and follow the signs to the FEMA shelter (K and 1st grade classrooms at the north end).

 Pets are not allowed in the shelter.

-All children are invited to participate in the Mighty Milers organization and log their laps to earn prizes.
+All C4 children and their families are invited to participate in the Rising New York Road Runners organization and log their laps to earn prizes.
 See Mrs. Kramer if you're intereseted in getting started.